FlowMixer: A Depth-Agnostic Neural Architecture for Interpretable Spatiotemporal Forecasting: Appendix: Hyperparameters for Experiments

 \section{Appendix: Hyperparameters for Experiments}

 The hyperparameters for our time series forecasting experiments were determined through a systematic grid search across multiple dimensions.
 We evaluated two normalization approaches (RevIN and TD-RevIN) to address distribution shifts in time series data.
 For optimization strategies, we explored both AdamW (with learning rates of 0.001 and 0.0001) and SGD with momentum 0.9 (using learning rates of 0.001, 0.01, and 0.1).
 Additional hyperparameters included various batch sizes, weight decay values (1e-5, 1e-6), and different periodicity configurations based on the inherent temporal patterns in each dataset.
 Notably, the use of periodicities and matrix exponential transformations was primarily implemented for the ETT datasets, as the computational cost was prohibitively high for larger datasets such as Electricity and Traffic.
 This comprehensive search allowed us to identify the optimal configuration for each forecasting horizon and dataset, balancing computational efficiency with forecast accuracy.
+Note: Optimizer choice (SGD vs AdamW) was determined empirically for each dataset, but the core architecture remained consistent across all experiments.